raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 Version: stable/pieeprom-2020-01-17.bin

 ### PXE_OPTION43
 Overrides the PXE Option43 match string with a different string.
-It's normally better to apply customizations to the DHCP server than change the client behaviour but this option is provided in case that's not possible.
+It's normally better to apply customisations to the DHCP server than change the client behaviour but this option is provided in case that's not possible.
 Default: "Raspberry Pi Boot"
 Version: stable/pieeprom-2020-03-19.bin